Scubapro Regulator Aussie Divers Phuket

 There are two main areas of excessive underwater movement I have seen.

 The first one is arm movement, so many divers either use their arms for added propulsion or regain buoyancy.
-Neither should be required, leg and fin movement and good breathing control is all you need.
+Neither should be required, leg and fin movement and good breathing control are all you need.
 There is a very simple formula I like to use.
-If you just your legs to move whilst under water the you will us X amount of energy, if you use both legs (X energy) and your arms (X energy) you are using twice as much energy which needs twice and much oxygen and you use twice as much air.
+If you just your legs to move whilst in the water you will use X amount of energy, if you use both legs (X energy) and your arms (X energy) you are using twice as much energy which needs twice as much oxygen and you use twice as much air.

 The other is simply too much movement, swimming from one point to another and back again.
 While it is swimming from here to there and doing some loops, it all adds to air consumption and while you are having fun you can shorten the dive for you and your dive buddies.